Summer Program Stats

 The Firm Says

-As a summer associate, you will participate in events that give you a chance to meet other lawyers and summer associates.
+As a summer associate, you will participate in events that give you a chance to meet lawyers and other summer associates.
 You will be assigned at least one mentor to introduce you to the firm, the lawyers in the office, and the city where you’ll be working.
 Rather than rotating formally through firm departments, you’ll be encouraged to work on projects in all areas of practice.
 Assigning lawyers will evaluate your work, and you will receive regular feedback.
 The program balances work, training, and social activities to provide a realistic snapshot of associate life at McGuireWoods.
 At the end of the summer program, we make offers based on the quality of your work and on the hiring needs of the office.
-Offers are made for a specific office, and the firm makes every effort to accommodate your practice-area interests.
+Offers are made for a specific office, and the firm makes every effort to accommodate your practice area interests.